windmill-labs/windmilldocs/docs/integrations/selenium.md

 # Windmill X Selenium / Selenoid

-> **⚠ Disclaimer: you will have to self-host Windmill and Selenoid for this method to work**
+> **⚠ Disclaimer: you will have to self-host Windmill and Selenoid for this method to work or request a dedicated instance at contact@windmill.dev**

 ## Introduction
 We will look at how to use Windmill and Selenoid, and Selenium Wire for the ultimate web scraping setup.
 We will go over on how to install and configure Selenoid and Windmill using docker compose.
 Seleniumwire is not necessarily needed for webscraping but it allows for more advanced usecases.
-If you do not need Selenium-wire you also do not need to open additional ports in the docker compose file.

 ## Prerequisite
 - Docker installed

 ## Step 1: Windmill configuration
 Download the [docker-compose.yml](https://github.com/windmill-labs/windmill/blob/main/docker-compose.yml) file from the official Windmill repository and make the following changes.
 - Increase the number of workers.
-This is basically the number of scripts you can run at the same time. we will increase it to 10.
+This is basically the number of scripts you can run at the same time.
+We will increase it to 10 workers.
-- Increase the default timeout of the workers.
+- Increase the default timeout of the workers (default is set to 48 hours).
 - Open a range of ports on the `windmill_server` containers so Windmill and Selenoid can communicate.<br/>
 - Remove the `caddy` service
 - Remove the `windmill_worker` service (we will be running the worker's inside the `windmill_server`)